WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

+1.0.10 - Added config toggle for preventing spawning as the same monster twice in a row, and hotfixed the previous hotfix.

 1.0.9 - Implemented hotfix for infinite loops while selecting monsters, added incompatibility with [ArtifactOfGrief](https://thunderstore.io/package/kking117/ArtifactOfGrief/).

 1.0.8 - Added compatibility with [VarianceAPI](https://thunderstore.io/package/Nebby/VarianceAPI/), implemented hotfix for players keeping items granted by MonsterVariants, implemented hotfix for game-overs after using the teleporter.